CSC207-UofT/course-project-ask-the-magic-conch-shell/README.md

 **Phase 2**

+- Updates after Monday's presentation:

 - In order to see our phase 2 Design document (including updated specifications and progress report) and accessibility report, please visit [phase2](phase2).

+- Note: Errors may occur in studentBorrowBook.html since IntelliJ may not be compatible with Spring boot sometimes, however it won't affect the function of our program when we run the application.